National Chung-Shan Institute of Science and Technology: Modern history

 In 2014 NCSIST was made an administrative corporation by the government, ending its period of secrecy and opening up the opportunity to partner with foreign corporations and export equipment internationally.
 The new corporate Board of Directors had their first meeting on April 18, 2014.
 The transition removed a number of restrictions for employees who were now no longer members of the military.

 Due to the end of the US Navy's support of the SM-1 missile system NCSIST has taken over support for the system including production of replacement rocket motors.
 The same approach was taken for the SM-1's Mark 13 missile launcher.

 In 2016 NCSIST was awarded a $16.7m contract to carry out a life extension program for the Republic of China Air Force's stocks of MICA and Magic 2 air-to-air missiles.
 These two missiles arm the ROCAF's Mirage 2000 fighter aircraft.

 In 2017 NCSIST announced the commencement of "Project Vega" (織女星計畫) with the goal of producing an advanced domestic fighter as a successor to the F-CK-1.
 Development was to be split into two parts, the overall design and the engine production, with production to start in 2027.
 The engine has been dubbed F125XX and is expected to generate 16,400 lbf (73 kN).
 In 2021 NCSIST stated that work on both parts of the project had progressed ahead of schedule and would be completed by 2024.

 In 2017 NCIST exhibited again at International Defence Exhibition in Abu Dhabi after a twelve-year absence.
 They exhibited 39 items.

 In the mid-2010s NCSIST partnered with AIDC and the Republic of China Air Force (ROCAF) to create an advanced jet trainer based on the F-CK-1.
 AIDC is the prime contractor on the project with NCSIST taking a supporting role.
 Originally designated the XT-5 Blue Magpie but ruled out as the T-5 Brave Eagle the aircraft is based on the two-seat version of the F-CK-1 but with non-afterburning engines, greater fuel capacity, more stable wing profile, and the removal of the internal gun.
 The first of four prototypes, designated A1, was rolled out in September 2019.
-Low rate production is intended to commence in 2021 with mass production beginning in 2023.
+As of end of 2023 31 Brave Eagle (勇鹰) planes have been developed or evaluated.
+Total order is 66 planes.